menhaj007/reach_mastermind/README.md

 ```

-As it can been seen the duplicates create lots of issue.
+As it can be seen the duplicates create lots of issue.
 To understand this game, I bought a Mastermind game with 4 pegs.
 I played with my kids and kept thinking about solving the duplicates.
 My current solution is not good, but it does the job.
 Here is the patter, After finding the matched numbers, store their indices and replace the value with something out of the domain range.
 To void modifying the array, copy both elements in a new array and keep replacing the matched values with a new value.
-My other thinking was to create a new string, and concatenate the unmatch values and their indices and keep remove the matched values untill no match is left.
+My other thinking was to create a new string, and concatenate the unwatched values and their indices and keep remove the matched values until no match is left.
 It looked pretty ugly when I did on the whiteboard.
 I ultimately settled with a solution which will make me happy that it does the job, but makes me feel bad, because the time and space complexity looks horrible.

 ```
         int[] tmpArrayResult = new int[difficultyLevelValue];